Sicos1977/QuartzWebApi/README.md

                 : new ChromeHtmlToPdfLib.Loggers.Console();
 ```

-Most of the log informartion is logged at the `information` level, small answers like booleans and `DateTimeOffsets` are also logged at this level.
+Most of the log informartion is logged at the `information` level, small answers like `booleans`, `DateTimeOffsets` and small `strings` (like the schedulers name) are also logged at this level.
 All the json that is received and sent back is logged at the `debug` level.

 How to use the API
 ==========